-Those who use the ACT model are not limited to just one particular method or treatment option.
+Those who use the Acceptance and Commitment Therapy (ACT) model are not limited to just one particular method or treatment option.
 Essentially, they can pick from standard behavioral therapy techniques and those that have emerged from outside the traditional techniques associated with cognitive and behavior therapy.

 It means that therapists can fit the behavioral analysis techniques to their patients, instead of sticking to one particular behavior or cognitive therapy option.

 What Is Functional Contextualism?

-Throughout this discussion of ACT, it is important to recognize that it is fundamentally rooted in functional contextualism.
+Throughout this discussion of Acceptance and Commitment Therapy (ACT), it is important to recognize that it is fundamentally rooted in functional contextualism.
 Its behavioral analysis goal is the prediction and influence of various events, with a level of precision, scope, and depth.
 For those who focus on contextual behavioral science, there is a long-range view of psychological events as ongoing actions interacting in and with the historically and situational contexts of an individual and their experiences.

-When we translate this to ACT, it is clear that the biggest factor is the chosen values of the individual and workability as a truth criterion.
+When we translate this to Acceptance and Commitment Therapy (ACT), it is clear that the biggest factor is the chosen values of the individual and workability as a truth criterion.
 Its unique goals lead to different results than other types of contextualism, but the focus of this behavioral analysis is on the whole, instead of isolated events or experiences.